 Manning’s 2005-06 squad was relatively inexperienced, but the Huskers earned a solid 12-5 dual record and a third-place finish at the National Duals.
 NU claimed third at the Big 12 Championships and two Huskers went on to finish as All-Americans.
 Manning’s legacy continued to grow in 2006-07, as he watched his second Husker claim a national title.
 Paul Donahoe earned the crown at 125 pounds after helping Nebraska to a 10-7-1 dual record.

 The 2007-08 Husker campaign was one of the best ever under Manning.
 NU finished second at the Big 12 Championships with three individual champions and claimed fourth at the NCAA Championships with five Huskers finishing as All-Americans.
 That success would no doubt be a challenge to match, but the 2008-09 Nebraska wrestling team did just that.
 The Huskers won a share of the Big 12 championship for the first time in school history behind individual titles from Burroughs, Brandon Browne, Craig Brester and Vince Jones.
-Seven NU wrestlers qualified for the NCAA Championships, where the Huskers finished fourth with All-America accolades going to Burroughs (1st, 157), Brester (2nd, 197), Browne (4th, 174) and Jones (6th, 184).
+Seven NU wrestlers qualified for the NCAA Championships, where the Huskers finished fourth with All-America accolades going to Burroughs (1st at 157), Brester (2nd at 197), Browne (4th at 174) and Jones (6th at 184).
+For his work with the 2009 squad, Manning was named Dan Gable Coach of the Year by WIN Magazine.

 In 2010, Nebraska fought through a rash of injuries, including a season-ending setback to Burroughs.
 Despite the unfortunate luck, the Huskers still qualified five wrestlers for the NCAA Championships and finished 12th in the team standings, marking the seventh top-15 finish under Manning.